 Chromebooks have a cult following by some and are rejected by others, but there’s no better Chromebook for programming than the Google Pixelbook Go.
 This is another extremely portable laptop, clocking in at 2.38 pounds.
 It has 12 hours of battery life, just under the 13” Macbook Air.
 Similarly, it has a 13.3” screen and even features a grippable design for work on the go– hence the name.

 It has less cores than most other laptops on this list, at only 2 cores.
 But the Intel i7 processor and 16 GB of memory that it uses do make up for the lack of cores in some ways.
 If you need to run many processes at once, this computer might struggle to keep up.
 Aside from that use case, it will outperform computers that only have an i7 processor or less RAM.
 In general, Chromebooks are better for convenience and a clean experience as opposed to heavy-duty work.
-The Pixelbook Go is about as good as Chromebooks get with regards to performance.
+The Pixelbook Go is about as good as Chromebooks get concerning performance.

 It has a relatively good resolution at 1,920 x 1,080 (166 pixels per inch), but it also has an extra configuration option.
 Called the 4K Ultra HD Molecular Display, it has a resolution of 3,840 x 2,160 with 331 pixels per inch.
 Either way, the Pixelbook’s resolution is enough to keep you comfortable while working for long hours.
 It also comes equipped with 256GB storage and does use an SSD, so it isn’t falling behind there either.